ivanradakovic987/shopsystems-ui-testsuite-creditcardoneclick-instability/README.md

 ========

 1. Start the shop system with our extension installed
-2. Start selenium driver on port 4444
+2. Start chrome driver and selenium driver on port 4444
 3. Clone
     ```
     git clone https://github.com/wirecard/shopsystems-ui-testsuite.git